Local tennis star boards with iTUSA Tennis Academy | ExBulletin

 Sports

-GLENDALE, Arizona–(BUSINESS WIRE)–A well-known tennis athlete from Phoenix, Kylie Mckenzie, has signed a contract with the iTUSA Tennis Academy in Glendale to start her professional career.
+Kylie Mckenzie, a well-known tennis athlete from Phoenix, has signed a contract with the iTUSA Tennis Academy in Glendale to start her professional career.

 Mckenzie, 22, has had a successful career since she started playing at the age of 8.
 She won the junior competition for the National Hard Court U-16 title and was a quarterfinalist at the US Open Juniors.
 She has also racked up wins against Australian Open Champion Sofia Kenin, NCAA singles champion Jamie Loeb and others.